 Not all stress is bad.
 A 20 minute workout at the gym for a fit 25 year old is good stress.
 The same work out for your 75 year old grandmother would likely be bad stress!

 If you’re looking for a chiropractor for stress relief, then you’ve come to the right place.
 We focus on helping our patients in two ways.
 First, we improve their ability to adapt to stress by improving the function and balance of their central nervous system, which governs and manages stress for us.
 Second, we use lifestyle based education and empowerment to teach patients how to lower stress.
-This can improve their lifestyles by lowering and lessening the stressors in their life through improved lifestyles.
+This can improve their lifestyles by lowering and lessening the stressors in their lives.

 Physical Stress – Repetitive motions (painting the ceiling) postural distortions (falling asleep with your neck twisted) and whiplash injuries are physical stresses.
 So are slips and falls.
 Even being born is considered a type of physical stress.

 Life Stress – Have you ever been faced with an impossible deadline at work or grieved the loss of a loved one?
 Have you felt frustration, anger or depression?
 If so, you’re not alone.
 These are common forms of life stress.

 If improving your central nervous system’s ability to adapt to stress makes sense to you, as opposed to simply treating symptoms of stress, call or email us for an appointment today.
 We look forward to helping you in DuPage County and the surrounding communities in IL.